jsgamez0/python_portfolio/README.md

 ## Guessing Game
 ### Summary:
 In this guessing game, players will have 3 chances to guess a random number.
+Players guess a number from 1 to 10.
 ### Key Features:
 #### _Limited Guesses_
 Players are limited to 3 guesses to get the correct number before they lose.